ambrosus/ambrosus-nop/USING.md

 - **output/docker-compose.yml** - Docker Compose config.
 Each part of Ambrosus node run in its own docker container.
 This file defines what and how will be run.
-- **output/chain.json** - Ambrosus Network blockchain specification.
+- **output/chain.json** - AMB-NET blockchain specification.
 Please do
   not change this file.
 - **output/chains** (directory) - Blockchain data.
 - **output/data** (directory) - Mongo DB data.